PetarHarambasa/FlutterDinoApp/README.md

 Flutter project in progress...

-To make this app work you will need API with JSON data if you want to test it out.
+To make this app work you will need API with JSON data for you to test it out.

 ## Getting Started